| 1st National

 in training centers and educational institutions.
 This should be

+the on-going programme.
 Traditional Akhadas, Vyayam Shalas, Vyayam Mandals, Youth Clubs,

 Sports Associations should be encouraged to create atmosphere congenial